Device Access UK

 •

-• Areas of work: Obesity, Type II Diabetes, Heart attacks in hospital, Lung cancer, Gonarthrosis, Hospital and ventilator acquired pneumonia, Heart failure, Cardiomyopathy, Myocardial infarction, Neurostimulator for spinal cords, C-sections, Vascular procedures, Bowel resections, Sleep apnoea, Heart valve replacement, Staphylococcus infections, Bladder cancer, Kidney Injury, Macular degeneration, Coronary artery bypass graft, Otits Media, Breast cancer, Pancreatic cancer, Bile duct cancer, Cardiac procedures, Radiotherapy, Chemotherapy
+• o Areas of work: Obesity, Type II Diabetes, Heart attacks in hospital, Lung cancer, Gonarthrosis, Hospital and ventilator acquired pneumonia, Heart failure, Cardiomyopathy, Myocardial infarction, Neurostimulator for spinal cords, C-sections, Vascular procedures, Bowel resections, Sleep apnoea, Heart valve replacement, Staphylococcus infections, Bladder cancer, Kidney Injury, Macular degeneration, Coronary artery bypass graft, Otits Media, Breast cancer, Pancreatic cancer, Bile duct cancer, Cardiac procedures, Radiotherapy, Chemotherapy

 • 2022 – 24 Reviewed, 22 Approved